-The final design consists of the following parts: Jumper Harness, Nylon Rope, External Slider, Lifting Beam, Easy Up Pyramid Shade, Wrench, Hammer, Power drill, and Screwdriver.
+The final design consists of the following parts: Jumper Harness, Nylon Rope, External Slider, Lifting Beam, Ez-up Pyramid Shade, Wrench, Hammer, Power drill, and Screwdriver.
 The final price for this design was \$587.45 at the end of the fall semester.
+The current BOM can be found in Appendix A (Table 5) and is discussed in terms of current progress in the following chapter.